sillsm/shmensor/README.md

 # shmensor
-Ultra-lightweight tensor library in Go.
+Tiny tensor library in Go.
 For demonstration and education.

 I've been struggling with tensors for years, and writing this small program has helped me solidify my understanding.
 I hope playing with it can do the same for you.